 One thing to keep in mind is that there are a frustrating amount of toll booths.
 From Athens to Thessaloniki, this is likely to cost you over €30.

 It is possible to fly from Athens to Thessaloniki and vice versa.
-The journey takes 55 minutes and it is possible to purchase one-way tickets for as little as €20.
+The journey takes 55 minutes and you can find one-way tickets for as little as €20.

 Of course, prices vary substantially depending on the time of year that you decide to travel.
 This cost almost triples during the Greek summer months of July and August, with many domestic tourists flocking to Halkidiki.

-Olympic Air, Aegean Air, and Ellinair all serve this route.
+Olympic Air, Aegean Air, and Sky Express all serve this route.
 Athens’ Eleftherios Venizelos and Thessalonikis Airport Makedonia are both approximately an hour out of each city respectively.
-You should also allow a couple of hours to wait at the airport prior to departure.
+Do keep in mind that you will probably have to be at the airport at least 2 hours before departure.

 It is easy to get from Thessaloniki airport to the city.
 The airport is just 17km away from the centre, close to the beach suburb of Peraia.